GoogleCloudPlatform/document-intake-accelerator/README.md

 - Before enabling firebase, make sure [Firebase Management API](https://console.cloud.google.com/apis/api/firebase.googleapis.com/metrics) should be disabled in GCP API & Services.
 - Go to [Firebase Console UI](https://console.firebase.google.com/) to add your existing project.
 Select “Pay as you go” and Confirm plan.
 - On the left panel of Firebase Console UI, go to Build > Authentication, and click Get Started.
-- Select Google in the Additional providers
+- Select Email/Password as a Sign in method and click Enable.
+- Go to users and add email/password for a valid Sign in method.
-- Enable Google auth provider, and select Project support email to your admin’s email.
+[//]: # (- Enable Google auth provider, and select Project support email to your admin’s email.
 Leave the Project public-facing name as-is.
-Then click Save.
+Then click Save.)
 - Go to Settings > Authorized domain, add the following to the Authorized domains:
   - Web App Domain (e.g. adp-dev.cloudpssolutions.com) - or skip this step if you do not have a custom domain.
   - API endpoint IP address (from kubectl describe ingress | grep Address)